 Essential oils are not only distilled and used for the purposes of aromatherapy, they are also more commonly used in the personal fragrancing, home fragrancing, beauty, food/beverage* and other industries.

 The standards for essential oil quality and purity are highest for aromatherapy use.
-The purity and quality of essential oils affects their therapeutic value, aroma, color and flavor when applicable for the food and beverage industries*.
+The purity and quality of essential oils affects their therapeutic value, aroma, color and flavor.
 The higher the quality of a particular distillation of oil, often the higher the price the oil commands.
 Because essential oils with particular characteristics command significantly higher prices, there is a large temptation for distillers and suppliers to adulterate (alter) essential oils.

 Particular aspects of an essential oil's purity and quality can be quantifiably tested.
 Some aspects of an oil's quality, namely on an olfactory level, however, is a more subjective process.

 *Essential oils are used in the food and beverage industries under careful control and extremely low concentrations, in formulas/recipes usually created by highly knowledgeable formulators.
 Essential oils should NOT be taken internally by those not well educated in doing so.

-This guide consists of several separate related articles.
+This guide consists of several separate related articles and guides.
 Use the links shown below to navigate through the series.

 - Part 1: Introduction